 God's Word even says God made us fearfully which means to fear, to respect, to reverence, and also to be awesome.
 He made us awesomely.
 Do you think or feel awesome?
 I don't most the time, but God thinks I am, so I am!
 I do believe God thinks of us as His beloved wonder women (excuse my modernization).
 Psalm 139:14 says,

 I will give thanks to Thee, for I am fearfully and wonderfully made; Wonderful are Thy works, And my soul knows it very well.
 NASB®

 - Read Psalm 139:1-16 to give you some information on Who God is and how wonderfully He has made you.
 Since God created you wonderfully and fearfully, what does this tell you?

 - From a personal perspective, describe how wonderfully and fearfully God has made you.
 (To answer a question like this, I know for many of us women, it is hard to get past what we think is wrong with ourselves.
-However, ask God to force you to look past your perceived negatives, and ask Him to show you how awesomely and amazingly constructed He has made you.
+However, ask God to force you to look past your perceived negatives, and ask Him to show you how wonderfully and awesomely constructed He has made you.
 Remember, a lie of our society and of course of Satan, is how important looks are.
 God created us with much more than just looks.
 Believe me, since I am more than a half century old, I need to remember this fact.)
 Do you think since God created you, that He would automatically think of you as beautiful?
-Remember, He created you to love you forever!
-Prayerfully thank God for making you as He did!
+Remember, He created you to love you forever.
+Prayerfully thank God for making you as He did.

 Day Four - God's characteristics are seen through His creation